Read Together · inkwool · Read Together · inkwool.com

 No more waiting for the monthly meeting to say the thing you felt in chapter nine.

 The meeting becomes richer, not redundant.
-You arrive at it having already been there together — every reaction preserved at the page where it happened.
+You arrive at it having already been there together.
+Every reaction preserved at the page where it happened.

-The pattern is always the same: people reading the same thing, with something worth saying along the way. inkwool gives those reactions a home — one that doesn't fade.
+The pattern is always the same: people reading the same thing, with something worth saying along the way. inkwool gives those reactions a home.
+One that doesn't fade.

 The mechanic